notwithering/multilife/README.md

 		(!cellIsAlive))
 ````

-species can attack other species cells, so survival doesnt make a cell invincible
+since species can replace other species cells, survival doesnt make a cell invincible

 ### handling conflicts

-each candidate has a weight equal to the total number of neighbors of its own specie, the candidate with the most number of neighbors wins. if two or more share the highest weight, nothing happens and the current cell remains in its current state
+- each candidates weight = number of neighbors of its own specie (`specieNeighbors[candidateId]`)
+- the candidate with the highest weight wins
+- if multiple candidates tie for the highest weight, there is no change to the cell

 ### summary

-- each cell checks all species neighbor counts
+- each cell counts neighbors per specie and total neighbors
-- each specie can birth into a cell if its birth rule is met
-- the current cell can survive if its survival rule is met
+- a cell can survive according to its species survival rule
-- if multiple species can birth at the cell, the one with the highest local neighbor density (`ownSpecieNeighbors/(totalNeighbors + 1)`)
-- if theres a tie, the cell is left untouched
-- species can freely replace others cells
+- species can attempt to birth into empty cells or replace other species
+- multiple candidates resolve with neighbor-weight; ties keep the cell unchanged
+- the simulation supports multi-threading for faster computation